This article discusses the backup retention policy and its different scenarios.

 However, the next segments (weeks & months) take care of such ‘Missed Sync’ cases.

 Moving to weeks, the last successful sync which took place in a week’s duration (Latest restore point of that week) will be made available for restore.
 For 5 weeks (As defined under policy above), one restore point per week (latest) will be created (i.e. total of 5 restore points will be available).

 The above also implies for months, wherein the last successful sync within a month’s period will get stored.
 Here a total of 2 restore points will be generated (for 2 months).

 This kind of restore policy structure helps in maintaining granulated restore points.

 Also for any configuration of the restore points, the last successful restore point is always available and it cannot be deleted.
 Older restore points will be removed as per retention policy defined however, for each user one most recent restore point will be retained and will not be removed no matter what retention policy is set.
 This will make sure that at least one restore point is available for user if he did not sync for a long time.

 All backed up/stored data is encrypted using 256 bit AES encryption and can be accessed only using inSync restore methods available on server and authenticated clients.

 Data cannot be browsed or decrypted using any method other than inSync restore options.

 - Retain monthly backups for 100 months

-For more details regarding backup retention policy please refer the below mentioned link:
+For more details regarding the backup retention policy please refer to below mentioned link: